Jump to

 When a particle of matter changes direction to a direction that is not in the plane of its torus ring

-Since the Stern-Gerlach experiment changes the beam of electrons from moving horizontally, to moving vertically, i.e. a change in axis
+Since the inhomogeneous magnetic field of the Stern-Gerlach apparatus changes the beam of electrons from moving horizontally, to moving vertically, i.e. a change in axis

 This forces the electrons in the experiment to change the plane of their torus rings to point towards the vertical direction